Smart Signs

 In the config.lua file, you can easily enable ESX Integration using a job check.

-Simply changed enabled to true to enable ESX integration.
+Simply change enabled to true to enable ESX integration.
 This will then generate the necessary ESX Shared Object on the server, enabling you to use ESX functions.

 In the checkJob = {} section, you can set it up to check if the user has a required job.
 For example, by keeping it as “police”, it will only work if the user has the police job.
 Alternatively, you may choose to add more such as “admin”.